 About me

-I am a qualified psychodynamic counsellor and registered member of the British Association for Counselling and Psychotherapy (BACP) with several years of practice experience.
+I am a qualified psychodynamic counsellor and registered member of the British Association for Counselling and Psychotherapy (BACP) with over five years of practice experience.
 I also hold a degree in Developmental Psychology.

 Training, qualifications & experience